thedunston/letta-py-proxy/README.md

 Token with name 'duane' deleted successfully.
 ```

-You'll need to add the `letta-py-proxy` URL so it can refresh tokens loaded in-memory when a token is deleted for changes to take effect immediately.
+You'll need to add the `letta-py-proxy` URL so it can refresh tokens loaded in-memory when a token is deleted for changes to take effect immediately (reload the tokens in memory).

+Deleting a token sends the `/refresh-token` to the `pproxy` server.

 ```
 Token with name 'duane' deleted successfully.